-20.7 Qualifications of municipal valuers 20.7.1
+20.7 Qualifications of municipal valuers

+- 20.7.1 A municipal valuer: - (a) Must be a person registered as a professional valuer or professional associated valuer in terms of the Property Valuers Profession Act, 2000 (Act No. 47 of 2000); and - (b) May not be a Councillor of the Municipality.

-A municipal valuer:
+20.7.2 An assistant municipal valuer:

-- Must be a person registered as a professional valuer or professional associated (a) valuer in terms of the Property Valuers Profession Act, 2000 (Act No. 47 of (b) - May not be a Councillor of the Municipality. - 20.7.2 An assistant municipal valuer: - Must be a person registered as a professional valuer, a professional associated (a) valuer or a candidate valuer in terms of the Property Valuers Profession Act, (b) - May not be a Councillor of the Municipality.
+- (a) Must be a person registered as a professional valuer, a professional associated valuer or a candidate valuer in terms of the Property Valuers Profession Act, 2000; and - (b) May not be a Councillor of the Municipality.

-Inspection of and access to property and documentation
+20.8 Inspection of and access to property and documentation

-20.8.1 Municipal valuer must inspect all properties for the purpose of the valuation before the

-Documentation required could be requested from the owners, tenants or occupiers of 20.8.2 properties and copies may be made of such documents.
+- 20.8.1 Municipal valuer must inspect all properties for the purpose of the valuation before the valuations are determined. - 20.8.2 Documentation required could be requested from the owners, tenants or occupiers of properties and copies may be made of such documents.

-20.9 Conduct of valuers 20.9.1
+20.9 Conduct of valuers

-A municipal valuer or assistant municipal valuer:

-- Must disclose to the Municipality any personal or any private business interest (a) that the valuer, or any spouse, parent, child, partner or business associate of the valuer, may have in any property in the Municipality; - May not use the position as a municipal valuer or assistant municipal valuer for (b) - private gain or to improperly benefit another person; and Must comply with the Code of Conduct set out in Schedule 2 to the Municipal (c)

-May not perform the valuation of a property in which that valuer, or any spouse, parent, child, partner or business associate of the valuer, has a personal or private business interest, and the municipal manager must designate a special valuer to perform that valuation.
+- 20.9.1 A municipal valuer or assistant municipal valuer: - (a) Must disclose to the Municipality any personal or any private business interest that the valuer, or any spouse, parent, child, partner or business associate of the valuer, may have in any property in the Municipality; - (b) May not use the position as a municipal valuer or assistant municipal valuer for private gain or to improperly benefit another person; and - (c) Must comply with the Code of Conduct set out in Schedule 2 to the Municipal Systems Act. - (d) May not perform the valuation of a property in which that valuer, or any spouse, parent, child, partner or business associate of the valuer, has a personal or private business interest, and the municipal manager must designate a special valuer to perform that valuation.